Collegiate Affiliation

 He teaches undergraduate and graduate courses on American politics, public opinion, political parties, and political psychology.

-He is the author of the 2013 book On Voter Competence (Oxford University Press) and the co-author (with Chris Chapp) of forthcoming book Moral Issues: How Public Opinion on Abortion and Gay Rights Affects American Religion and Politics (University of Chicago Press, Series in American Politics).
-He has published research articles in the American Political Science Review, American Journal of Political Science, British Journal of Political Science, Political Behavior, Political Psychology, and other outlets.
-His current research centers on (1) public opinion on abortion/same-sex rights; (2) the endogeneity of core social, political, and psychological predispositions; (3) basic human values and public opinion; and (4) how views of the "welfare queen" affect racial prejudice and welfare opinions.
+He is the author of the 2013 book On Voter Competence (Oxford University Press) and the co-author (with Christopher Chapp) of the 2024 book Moral Issues: How Public Opinion on Abortion and Gay Rights Affects American Religion and Politics (University of Chicago Press, Series in American Politics).
+He is also the author of the forthcoming monograph Stronger Issues, Weaker Predispositions: Abortion, Gay Rights, and Authoritarianism (Cambridge University Press, Elements in Political Psychology).
+His research appears in the American Political Science Review, the American Journal of Political Science, the British Journal of Political Science, Political Behavior, Political Psychology, and other outlets.
+His current work centers on (1) culture war politics; (2) core values and public opinion; (3) the politics of welfare and racial prejudice; and (4) issue-driven party sorting.

-In his free time, he enjoys deadlifting and squatting, reading Image comics, and listening to bootleg recordings of the Velvet Underground and Les Rallizes Dénudés.
+In his free time, he enjoys deadlifting and squatting, reading Image comics, and listening to live recordings of the Velvet Underground and Les Rallizes Dénudés.

 Educational Background